 The district was created to provide students with a rigorous education that will prepare them for college and the pursuit of medical or other meaningful careers in the community.
-As noted previously, our school's governing board approved the name change to Ubah Academy effective July 1, 2023, in order to accurately reflect the shift in emphasis to college-preparatory.
-Another challenge is relating to the school facility: UMA's current facility is good but the location is not ideal.
-Given where most of our students reside, a better location would be further east such as Northeast Minneapolis or St. Anthony Village.
-In the future, UMA aspires to own its own building.
-As we move into the future, UMA will continue to support and inspire the educational success of our students.
+As noted previously, the school's governing board approved the name change to Ubah Academy effective July 1, 2023, in order to accurately reflect the shift in emphasis to college-preparatory.
+Another challenge is relating to the school facility: Ubah Academy's current facility is good but the location is not ideal.
+Given where most Ubah Academy students reside, a better location would be further east, likely in Minneapolis.
+In the future, Ubah Academy aspires to own its own building, though the search for a building was put on hold during 2023-24 due to a challenging real estate market.
+As we move into the future, Ubah Academy will continue to support and inspire the educational success of our students.
+Needs of the digital learner are a particular area of focus as the school looks to the future.
+This is due in part to the increasing prevalence of online courses in postsecondary education.
+Most Ubah Academy graduates go on to college: per MN Report Card "College Going" data 86% of the class of 2022, most recent year for which information was available as of Oct.
+2024, went to college within 16 months of high school graduation.
+In part to prepare students for digital learning, school leadership decided to make Fridays an online-learning day, beginning with the 2024-25 school year.

-In addition, UMA wants to continue to strengthen its relations with its stakeholders.
-As the world becomes a more global society, UMA strives to integrate real-world experiences and examples for students on how to progress in society while maintaining their cultural heritage, which is also changing as students embrace their American culture as well as their home culture.
+In addition, Ubah Academy wants to continue to strengthen its relations with its stakeholders.
+As the world becomes a more global society, Ubah Academy strives to integrate real-world experiences and examples for students on how to progress in society while maintaining their cultural heritage, which is also changing as students embrace their American culture as well as their home culture.

 Enrollment and district competition can be a challenge at times due to an increase in charter schools opening throughout the metropolitan area.
 An additional challenge includes expanding academic programming to meet the diverse academic needs of the students.
-Furthermore, there is a strong advocacy from UMA's community to offer additional intramural and enrichment programming.
-Clubs were added to the schedule, two days a week, during 2022-23.
-Due to challenges in offering afternoon transportation, UMA is limited to the number of after school programs.
+Furthermore, there is a strong advocacy from Ubah Academy's community to offer additional intramural and enrichment programming.
+Clubs were added to the schedule, two days a week, beginning in the fall of 2023.
+Due to challenges in offering afternoon transportation, Ubah Academy is limited to the number of after school programs.
 The school is committed, however, to continuing to find ways to offer more after-school activities.
-In general, UMA will continue to actively monitor its program needs and work diligently to provide exceptional programming for its students.
+In general, Ubah Academy will continue to actively monitor its program needs and work diligently to provide exceptional programming for its students.